-2.4 ORIFICE PLATES
+2.5 ORIFICE PLATES

+- A. Stainless steel 304

+- B. Thickness 3/8" or as shown on plans

+- C. Orifice shall be beveled 1/8" deep on upstream side.

+- D. Fabrication:

-- A. Stainless steel 304 - B. Fabrication Orifice plates shall be fabricated and drilled with the proper number of holes for each installation as indicated on the Drawings.
+- 1. Flush Valve Orifice Plates: Orifice plates shall be fabricated and drilled with a single concentric hole of the proper diameter for each installation as indicated on the Drawings.
 Both faces of the plate shall be machined smooth to remove all burrs, ridges and other imperfection in the flow area.
 Mating edges shall be machined to the same tolerances as flange mating faces (see Section 33 11 13).
+The orifice holes shall be machined to a tolerance of +/- 15 mils.